-Items banned in the school rules Procedure after confiscation

-Mobile phones in inappropriate Held until the end of the day and then returned

-circumstances to the student

-Cigarettes, vaping liquid and vaping Disposed of
+Items banned in the school rules Procedure after confiscation Mobile phones in inappropriate Held until the end of the day and then returned circumstances to the student Cigarettes, vaping liquid and vaping equipment Disposed of Other electronic devices Held until the end of the day and then returned to the student.
+Prohibited items Knives and other weapons Handed over to police Alcohol Poured down a sink Illegal or Controlled drugs Handed over to police

-equipment

-Other electronic devices Held until the end of the day and then returned

-to the student.

-Prohibited items

-Knives and other weapons Handed over to police

-Alcohol Poured down a sink

-Controlled drugs Handed over to police

-Other substances not believed to be Handed over to police or disposed of

-controlled drugs (illegal drugs)

-Stolen items Handed to police if of high value Returned to the owner where of small value An article that a member of staff Returned to parents/disposed of reasonably suspects has been, or is Handed to police if offence committed. likely to be used to commit an offence or cause personal injury to, or damage to the property of, any person in school an article specified in regulations: disposed of (The Schools [Specification and disposed of Disposal of Articles] Regulations 2012) If a member of staff finds a pornographic image, Tobacco and cigarette papers they may dispose of the image unless they have fireworks reasonable grounds to suspect that its pornographic images possession constitutes a specified offence (i.e. it is extreme or an indecent image of a child) in which case it must be delivered to the police as soon as reasonably practicable
+List of most commonly encountered drugs currently controlled under the misuse of drugs legislation - GOV.UK Other substances not believed to be Handed over to police or disposed of illegal or controlled drugs (illegal drugs) Stolen items Handed to police if of high value Returned to the owner where of small value An article that a member of staff Returned to parents/disposed of reasonably suspects has been, or is Handed to police if offence committed. likely to be used to commit an offence or cause personal injury to, or damage to the property of, any person in school an article specified in regulations: disposed of (The Schools [Specification and disposed of Disposal of Articles] Regulations 2012) If a member of staff finds a pornographic image, Tobacco and cigarette papers they may dispose of the image unless they have fireworks reasonable grounds to suspect that its pornographic images possession constitutes a specified offence (i.e. it is extreme or an indecent image of a child) in which case it must be delivered to the police as soon as reasonably practicable